Your January Garden

 In the winter months, it is important to offer extra food for birds and a fresh supply of water:

 - Frequently top up bird food and choose feed with high fat content, like suet fat snax.
-Specially formulated, high energy seed mixes are available as well as specific Robin feed for our winter friends
+Specially formulated, high energy seed mixes are available as well as specific Robin feed for our winter friends.
+New calciworms are also beneficial in winter, containing a high protein and fat content

 - Put fresh water out daily, as it freezes over easily in winter